 As with everything else immediate-post-CARES Act, what we are learning about unemployment for the self-employed changes multiple times a day.
 This New York Times article, “Here’s What the Relief Packages Give Self Employed Workers,” provides information on financial assistance across the board for self-employed individuals.

-Key features of the updates include 24 weeks of loan forgiveness instead of the original eight weeks.
+As 2020 was such an anomaly in income, the PPP allows the borrower to identify a base period in 2020 or in 2019.
+Some key features of the program include 24 weeks of loan forgiveness or the original eight weeks of forgiveness.
 A borrower may still elect to stay with the original eight weeks of payroll protection.
-Another modification from the June 11 rule is that if 60% (originally 75%) of the loan is used for payroll in the 24 weeks after the loan is funded, and 40% (originally 25%) is used to pay non-payroll expenses, the loan can be forgiven.
+Another modification from the June update is that if 60% (originally 75%) of the loan is used for payroll in the 24 weeks after the loan is funded, and 40% (originally 25%) is used to pay non-payroll expenses, the loan can be forgiven.

-The June 11 rule allows for partial forgiveness if the 60%/40% ratio of payroll/non-payroll expenses cannot be met.
+The rule from the June 11 amendment allows for partial forgiveness if the 60%/40% ratio of payroll/non-payroll expenses cannot be met.
 The amount that is not forgiven must be paid back.
-Someone who submits the loan forgiveness application within 10 months after the end of the covered loan period does not have to pay principal or interest on their PPP loan.
+An applicant who submits the loan forgiveness application within 10 months after the end of the covered loan period does not have to pay principal or interest on their PPP loan.